 Both walks were updated in September/October 2025 and are available via infed.org.
 You can also download PDF versions by clicking here.

-Exploring South Ronaldsay: For those venturing beyond mainland Scotland, a new site explores life in South Ronaldsay (where I now live).
-It examines the last 13,000 years, featuring various archaeological sites, churches, schools, listed buildings, and walks and other activities that can be enjoyed.
-Look out, in particular, for recently added listening walks (January 2026).
-Exploring South Ronaldsay.
+Exploring South Ronaldsay and Buirray: For those venturing beyond mainland Scotland, a new site offers insights into life on these islands.
+It examines the last 13,000 years, featuring various archaeological sites, churches, schools, listed buildings, and walks and other activities to enjoy.
+Look out, in particular, for recently added listening walks and a new page on the history of Burray and South Ronaldsay, which now covers 1472-1799 (February 2026).
+Exploring South Ronaldsay

 about me